usdot-jpo-ode/wzdx/full-spec.md

 ### Document Organization
 The remainder of this document is organized into the following sections:

-- **Feed Content** &ndash; details the data content of the WZDx specification, including data tables, field names and types, enumerations.
+- **Specification Content** &ndash; details the data content of the WZDx specification, including data tables, field names and types, enumerations.
 - **Create Feed** &ndash; contains information regarding creation of a WZDx feed, such as the feed format, example feed outputs, and validation tools.

-## Feed Content
+## Specification Content
 The WZDx specification uses a relational model to manage data structure.
 It defines distinct entities (called tables or objects) that contain the data content (called fields or properties) of each entity.
 The relationship between these entities describes how the data within each is related and how the feed should be built.
 These entities are found in the [Data Tables](#list-of-data-tables) below.

 Some fields within a data table are restricted to a defined enumeration of values.
 These enumerations are found in the [Enumerated Types table](#enumerated-types-overview).